shenanigans/node-doczar/README.md

 ```

 You can specify shorter documentation for a complex `Component` by adding a `spare` called
 "summary".
 The summary will be used whenever the `Component` is documented as a child.
+You may also
+manually specify the "details" spare, instead.
 ```c
 /**     @module foocontainers